-Statistics were calculated for levels of coleus phytotoxicity caused by the dips and for mealybug mortality assessments GLIMMIX procedure (SAS/STAT Version 9.3, SAS Institute, Inc., Cary, North Carolina).
+Mean (?)coleus phytotoxicity levels and mealybug mortality were subjected to the GLIMMIX procedure (SAS/STAT Version 9.3, SAS Institute, Inc., Cary, North Carolina).
 This procedure fits binary outcomes and accounted for non-normality and non-homogeneous variances.
 Data for the 6 most symptomatic phytotoxicity ratings were totaled for each concentration of the biorational insecticides and distilled water to generate an overall rating.
-Differences between the cumulative percentages of P. madeirensis mortality for the 4 most promising treatments and water were analyzed using Tukey-Kramer Least Squares Means for multiple comparisons.
-Mean survival over time of mealybugs after the 1% Natur’l oil, 1% Mavrik Aquaflow®, or water dip was compared using the Tukey’s test (JMP® Pro 11, SAS Institute, Inc., Cary, North Carolina).
+Differences between cumulative P. madeirensis percent mortality for the 4 most promising treatments and water were analyzed using Tukey-Kramer Least Squares Means for multiple comparisons (JMP® Pro 11, SAS Institute, Inc., Cary, North Carolina).
+Mealybug mean survival over time of the 1% Natur’l oil, 1% Mavrik Aquaflow®, or water dip was compared using the same multiple comparison test.
+Differences in all analyses were considered significant at P<0.05.

 Results

-COLEUS CUTTING PHYTOTOXICITY
+COLEUS CUTTING PHYTOTOXICITY AND EFFICACY OF BIORATIONAL PRODUCT DIPS FOR CONTROLLING MEALYBUGS

 The damage to coleus cuttings caused by biorational insecticide dips was compared for aqueous mixtures of Natur’l oil, dish detergent, Wetcit®, Vapor Gard®, or water (Table 1).
 The damage was assessed in terms of chlorosis, chlorotic flecking, necrotic flecking, holes, tip chlorosis, and tip necrosis.
-This kind of damage can render the coleus plants unmarketable, so the phytotoxicity caused by insecticide dips must be minimized. lowest total level of damage occurred with the 0.1% Natur’l oil (7.19) and 0.1% Vapor Gard (7.60) dips, an effect similar to distilled water.
-The 0.1% dish detergent dip had a rating of 7.70 and the rating for 0.1% Wetcit dip was 8.49.
-Thus, Natur’l oil is the preferred biorational insecticide if it effectively controls the P. madeirensis life stages on coleus cuttings.
+This kind of damage can render the coleus plants unmarketable, so the phytotoxicity caused by insecticide dips must be minimized.
+The least amount of phytotoxicity to coleus cuttings occurred with the 0.1% Natur’l oil (7.19) and 0.1% Vapor Gard (7.60) dips and mirrored the effect similar to distilled water.
+T

-EFFICACY OF THE BIORATIONAL PRODUCT DIPS FOR CONTROLLING MEALYBUGS ON COLEUS CUTTINGS

-The effectiveness of 1% Natur’l oil, 1% dish detergent, 0.1% Wetcit®, and 0.1% Vapor Gard® dips was evaluated for controlling P. madeirensis on coleus cuttings at 1, 3, 7, and 14 days post-treatment (Fig. 1).
-After a 30 s dip, mealybug mortality was highest for 1% Natur’l oil and 0.1% Wetcit®, exceeding 90% within 14 days.
+After a 30 s dip, mealybug mortality was highest for 1% Natur’l oil and 0.1% Wetcit®, exceeding 90% within 14 days (Fig. 1.).
 Less effective were 1% dish detergent and 0.1% Vapor Gard® dips.
-The distilled water dip induced greater than 60% cumulative mortality of the mealybugs.
-Since the 0.1% Wetcit dip caused unacceptable phytotoxicity of the cuttings, only the 1% Natur'l oil dip was tested further.
+Interestingly, distilled water dip induced greater than 60% cumulative mortality of mealybugs.
+Because the 0.1% Wetcit dip caused unacceptable phytotoxicity of the cuttings, only the 1% Natur'l oil dip was tested further.

 EVALUATION OF NATUR’L OIL DIP DURATION ON MEALYBUG MORTALITY

-The coleus cuttings were treated with 1% Natur'l oil or distilled water for 1, 15, 30, 60, or 120 s and cumulative P. madeirensis mortality was assessed at 1, 3, 7 and 14 days post-treatment (Fig. 2).
-The 15 s dip was nearly as effective as the longer durations, although the 120 s dip caused significantly higher cumulative mealybug mortality.
-Mealybug mortality was significantly lower for the shorter post-treatment periods.
-Mealybug mortality at 14 days following the 30 s treatment was about the same as in the previous test (~90%).
+The 15 s dip was nearly as effective as the longer submergent durations, although the 120 s dip caused significantly higher cumulative mealybug mortality (Fig. 2).
+Mealybug mortality was significantly lower for the shorter post-treatment periods and at 14 days following the 30 s treatment was about the same as in the previous test (~90%).

 EVALUATION OF NATUR’L OIL VERSUS MAVRIK AQUAFLOW® FOR CONTROLLING MEALYBUG NYMPHS ON COLEUS CUTTINGS

-The mortality of 15 1st, 2nd or 3rd instar P. madeirensis nymphs was statistically equivalent on days 1, 7 and 14 following a 60 s treatment with either a 1% Natur’l Oil or Mavrick Aquaflow® dip (Fig. 3).
-Both dips reduced the number of nymphs per cutting to 4 and virtually eliminated them within 14 days.
+Both dips reduced the number of nymphs per cutting to 4 and virtually eliminated them within 14 days (Fig. 3).
 The distilled water dip also reduced mealybug survival over time by about 40%, suggesting that agitating the cuttings during dipping removes many of the mealybugs.

 Discussion